Lung Facts methodology

 Total numbers

-The total number of each metric is presented for each disease in a specific country.
+The estimated total number of patients for each metric is presented for each disease in a specific country.

 Rate

-The rate refers to the number of cases per 100,000 people.
+The rate refers to the estimated number of cases per 100,000 people.
 The rate is age standardised, which means it provides a weighted average that controls for differing age distributions between countries.
-This allows a comparison between countries with different age distribution.
+This allows a comparison between countries with different age distributions.

 Incidence

-Incidence looks at how common a disease is within a population.
-It measures the number of new cases per year as a number and as a rate per head of the population.
+Incidence looks at how frequently new cases of a disease occur within a population.
+Lung Facts reports an estimate of new cases per year as a total number for the country or region, and as a rate per 100,000 population.
 These figures can be used to understand the probability of a person developing a specific condition within the population.

 Prevalence

-Prevalence is a measurement showing the share of the population that has a given condition.
-It includes all new and pre-existing cases within the time period and is reported in Lung Facts as total numbers and as rates.
+Prevalence estimates the share of the population that has a given condition within a given time period.
+It includes all new and pre-existing cases within the time period and is reported in Lung Facts as estimated total numbers per country or region, and as estimated rates per 100,000 population per annum.

 Mortality

-Mortality presents the number of deaths from a particular condition.
-Total number of deaths and death rate is used in Lung Facts.
+Mortality is an estimate of the number of deaths from a particular condition.
+Total number of deaths per country or region, and death rate per 100,000 population per annum is used in Lung Facts.

 Years of life lost (YLL)